Black tea caffeine THE AGE OLD CAFFEINE QUESTION: COFFEE OR BLACK TEA?

 Black tea caffeine Effects on Oral Health

-Coffee, like red wine and some other things that stain clothes, contains what are known as tannins - and this compound stains your teeth.
+Coffee, like red wine and some other things that stain clothes, contains what is known as tannins – and this compound stains your teeth.

 Black tea caffeine Memory